Blog: celebrating the third anniversary of the Shared Commitment

 As we approach the third anniversary of the Shared Commitment to Public Involvement in Health and Social care Research, I want to reflect on our some of our public involvement achievements from over the past 12 months.

 Firstly, as the Shared Commitment is a partnership, I know this isn’t solely an HRA achievement, but I’m particularly proud of how much the Shared Commitment has grown.
 It was launched in 2022 with the National Institute for Health and Care Research (NIHR) and 12 other leading health and social care organisations.
-Since then, the Shared Commitment has grown to more than 30 organisations, which includes Cancer Research UK, NHS England and NICE.
+Since then, the Shared Commitment has grown to more than 30 organisations, which includes Cancer Research UK, NICE and NICE.

 Over the past year, more than 10 organisations have joined the Shared Commitment and the first ever higher education institute, the University of York, will be joining as we mark the anniversary on 10 March.

-This is a fantastic achievement and speaks to the core principles of the Shared Commitment, which is that public involvement ‘is important, expected and possible in all types of health and social care research.’
+This is a fantastic achievement and speaks to the core principles of the Shared Commitment, which is that public involvement ‘is important, expected and possible in all types of health and social care research.

 This ethos has driven our approach to public involvement in our own work and over the past year public involvement has been crucial to how we’ve shaped key projects and activities.